-"Authorization" header.
-The HTTP plugin will therefore be capable of extracting the user
+Verify user legitimacy "Authorization" header.
+The HTTP plugin will therefore be capable of extracting the user and comparing it against the list of users authenticated on the firewall.
 When no authenticated users match, the packet will be blocked.

 URL: maximum size of elements (in bytes)